darianstlex/vike-vue-effector/utils/effector/README.md

 Utility for scope update on page rendering from server or telefunc.
 Use for own scope update cases

-### `setScope`

-Utility, used to inject initial scope, used in `onCreateApp` hook.

 ### `useScope`

 Hook, used to get scope in components, the difference with the `effector-vue` is that scope is kept in the ref, for reactive scope updates, for advanced usage.

 ### `useUnit`

 Hook, used to bind scope to the effector units.
-Its based on the original hook from `effector-vue`, removed readonly on values, to make it type compatible with the component props.
-The scope is taken from the `useScope` hook.
-Contains subscription to the scope updates, to keep store values in sync.
+It's based on the original hook from `effector-vue`, removed readonly on values, to make it type compatible with the component props.
+The scope is taken from the `scopeRef`.
+Contains subscription to the scope updates, to keep store values in sync on scope changes.